top of page

 • Medicare will pay its share of the Medicare-approved charges for covered healthcare costs.

-• Then, your Medigap policy pays your 20% share leaving you with $0 to pay.
+• Then your Medigap policy pays your 20% share, leaving you with $0 out-of-pocket.

-Medicare Supplement plans are the most desired Medicare Plans and they have the most flexibility, you can see any Doctor Nationwide who accepts Medicare patients.
+Medicare Supplement plans are the most desired Medicare plans and offer the most flexibility; you can see any Doctor Nationwide who accepts Medicare patients.

-There are well over 800,000 Doctors who accept Medicare which equals out to over 96% of all physicians!
+There are well over 800,000 Doctors who accept Medicare, representing over 96% of all physicians.
 All of these doctors will accept any Medigap Policy that you enroll in, regardless of the Insurance Company you choose to partner with.
-All of the Medicare Supplement Plans are identified by a Alphabetic Letter such as Plan A, B, C, D, F, G, K, L, M, and, N.
+All Medicare Supplement Plans are identified by an alphabetical letter, such as A, B, C, D, F, G, K, L, M, and N.

 MEDICARE ADVANTAGE PLANS ARE SUPPOSED TO COVER EVERYTHING THAT MEDICARE DOES

-Medicare Advantage Plans are offered by private insurance companies.
-Each of these companies receives a lot of money from the government for every Medicare beneficiary they enroll.
+Private insurance companies offer Medicare Advantage Plans.
+Each of these companies receives substantial government payments for each Medicare beneficiary it enrolls.
 And make no mistake about the fact that every Medicare Advantage insurer is a for-profit entity.
 They will do everything they can to manage/micro-manage your care while turning a profit.
 Medicare Advantage Plans must cover all of the services that Original Medicare covers.
 However, if you’re in a Medicare Advantage Plan, Original Medicare will still cover the cost of hospice care, some new Medicare benefits, and some costs for clinical research studies.
 In all types of Medicare Advantage Plans, you're always covered for emergency and urgently needed care.

-Most Medicare Advantage Plans offer coverage for things that aren't covered by Original Medicare, like vision, hearing, dental, and wellness programs (like gym memberships).
+Most Medicare Advantage Plans offer coverage for services not covered by Original Medicare, such as vision, hearing, dental, and wellness programs (e.g., gym memberships).
 Plans can also cover more extra benefits than they have in the past, including services like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related services that promote your health and wellness.
 Plans can also tailor their benefit packages to offer these new benefits to certain chronically ill enrollees.
 These packages will provide benefits customized to treat those conditions.
 Check with the plan to see what benefits are offered and if you qualify.
 Most include Medicare Prescription Drug Coverage or Medicare Part D. In addition to your Part B premium, you usually pay a monthly premium for the Medicare Advantage Plan.
-In 2023, the standard Part B premium amount is $164.90 (or higher depending on your income).
+In 2023, the standard Part B premium amount is $164.90 (or higher, depending on your income).

-If you need a service that the plan says isn't medically necessary, you may have to pay all the costs of the service.
+If you need a service the plan deems not medically necessary, you may be responsible for all costs.
 But you have the right to appeal the decision.

-You (or a provider acting on your behalf) can request to see if an item or service will be covered by the plan in advance.
+You (or a provider acting on your behalf) can request in advance whether the plan will cover an item or service.
 Sometimes you must do this for the service to be covered.
 This is called an “organization determination.”
-If your plan denies coverage, the plan must tell you in writing.
+If your plan denies coverage, it must notify you in writing.

 You don’t have to pay more than the plan’s usual cost-sharing for a service or supply if a network provider didn’t get an organization determination and either of these is true: